-India.
-His observations extend, broadly speaking, to the India that lies south of the Vindhyan range; and even within those limits he is careful to remark that local differences are so many and so marked that there is no class or sect or community of Hindus that has not, in addition to the general rules of Hindu society, some domestic usages peculiar to itself.
-So that, as he says, it is impossible to generalize with complete accuracy on any subject connected with them."
+"At the same time he [Dubois] disclaims for his work any general applicability to the whole of India.
+His observations extend, broadly speaking, to the India that lies south of the Vindhyan range; and even within those limits he is careful to remark that local differences are so many and so marked that there is no class or sect or community of Hindus that has not, in addition to the general rules of Hindu society, some domestic usages peculiar to itself.'
+So that, as he says, it is impossible to generalise with complete accuracy on any subject connected with them."

-Mr. K. Nataranjan, Editor of The Indian Social Reformer, who is himself an advanced social reformer, remarks in the course of a series of articles on Miss Mayo's book published in his weekly:
+Mr. K. Natarajan, Editor of the Indian Social Reformer, who is an advanced social reformer himself, remarks in the course of a series of articles on Miss Mayo's book published in his weekly:

-"[The Abbé] was an impostor from first to last....
+"[The Abbe] was an impostor from first to last....
 'I had no sooner arrived among the natives of India,' he writes, 'than I recognised the absolute necessity of gaining their confidence.
 Accordingly I made it my constant rule to live as they did.
 I adopted their style of clothing, and I studied their customs and methods of life in order to be exactly like them.
 I even went so far as to avoid any display of repugnance to the majority of their peculiar prejudices.
-By such circumspect conduct I was able to ensure a free and hearty welcome from people of all castes and conditions, and was often favoured of their own accord with the most curious and interesting particulars about themselves.'t Notwiths anding all this camouflage, the Abbé's work as a Christian missionary was, on his own admission, a humiliating failure.
-'The restraints and privations under which I have lived,' he wrote, 'by conforming myself to the usages of the country; embracing, in many respects, the prejudices of the natives; living like them, and becoming all but a Hindu myself, in short by being made all things to all men that I might by all means save some-all these have proved of no avail to me to make proselytes.
+By such circumspect conduct I was able to ensure a free and hearty welcome from people of all castes and conditions, and was often favoured of their own accord with the most curious and interesting particulars about themselves.'
+Notwithstanding all this camouflage, the Abbe's work as a Christian Missionary was, on his own admission, a humiliating failure.
+'The restraints and privations under which I have lived,' he wrote, 'by conforming myself to the usages of the country; embracing, in many respects, the prejudices of the natives; living like them, and becoming all but a Hindu myself: in short by being made all things to all men that I might by all means save some-all these have proved of no avail to me to make proselytes.
 During the long period I have lived in India, in the capacity of a missionary, I have made, with the assistance of a native missionary, in all between two and three hundred converts of both sexes.
-Of this number twothirds were pariahs or beggars; and the rest were composed of Sudras, vagrants, outcastes of several tribes. who being without resource turned Christian in order to form connections, chiefly for the purpose of marriage, or with some other interested views.'
-The Abbé, foiled in his missionary work, thought of serving Christianity in another way.
-He writes: †
+Of this number two-thirds were pariahs or beggars; and the rest were composed of Sudras. vagrants, outcastes of several tribes, who being without resource turned Christian in order to form connections, chiefly for the purpose of marriage, or with some other interested views.'
+The Abbe, foiled in his missionary work, thought of serving Christianity in another way.
+He writes:†